 Has JDRF’s support made a difference to your research?

 Very much so.
-My research often involves work directly with patients which is often slow and time-consuming due to regulatory hurdles.
+My research often involves working directly with clinical trials, which is often slow and time-consuming due to regulatory hurdles.
 But it is very important and JDRF have been willing to support “new ideas” that other funders might not consider.
 JDRF’s patience with the challenges of clinical research and commitment to innovation have been very valuable.

 What keeps you motivated in your work as a scientist?